 |9 (Megaball)||$1.00 USD (approx. $1.20)|

-When Are the Mega Millions Winning Numbers Drawn?Mega Millions takes place on Wednesdays and Saturdays 1pm (ET) in the USA and because of the time difference this equates to Wednesday and Saturday afternoon in Australia.
+When Are the Mega Millions Winning Numbers Drawn?Mega Millions takes place on Tuesdays and Fridays 11pm (ET) in the USA and because of the time difference this equates to Wednesday and Saturday afternoon in Australia.
 Go to our MegaMillions Results page to find current and past winning numbers and division prizes for the Mega Millions lottery.

 How Do I Get My MegaMillions Winnings?

 As a Lottoland® player you will be automatically informed of results and any winnings will be credited to the balance of your Lottoland® user account automatically.
-You then have the option of using these winnings to play more games, or you can withdraw the money to your bank account.
+You then have the option of using these winnings to bet on more games, or you can withdraw the money to your bank account.

 Please note that all new Lottoland® players must first verify their identity before any withdrawals can be made due to Australian Federal Government Anti-Money Laundering legislation.
 Refer to our help section to find more information about how to verify your identity.